-2022-23 Annual report.
+2024-25 Annual report.

-REPORT COMMENT ADMINISTRATION The distribution list of those receiving agendas is just over 400 (excluding 27 at Council).
-Nearly all meetings have been by e-mail.
-Let us hope Covid threats soon reduce to levels where everybody is comfortable about coming to face-to-face meetings Some 188 letters have been sent to Council or to State Departments in response to calls for submissions and/or raising various issues Local MPs Paul Scully and Ryan Park have been very helpful raising issues with Ministers on our behalf.
-A number of the NF5's policies under Places (4); Planning (4); Process (4); and Preservation (6) need reviewing ATTIMISTORY OUT OUT OUT OUT.
-PLANNING Major Development Applications: For one reason or another it has not been possible to provide a detailed breakdown on these.
+REPORT COMMENT ADMINISTRATION The distribution list of those receiving agendas is over 450 households (as well as 25 at Council).
+Numbers continue to increase steadily.
+Normal meetings have resumed following the Covid shut down and a hiatus finding an alternative venue to the Town Hall.
+As a result of the break and the miserably cold weather, numbers at meetings are well down but hopefully will recover once the weather improves Some 161 letters have been sent to Council or to State Departments in response to calls for submissions and/or raising various issues Local MPs have been very helpful raising issues with Ministers on our behalf.
+However, responses from Council have been disappointing.
+The NF5's policies under Places (4); Planning (4); Process (4); and Preservation (6) all still seem valid.
+A vision for the city has been included.
+PLANNING Major Development Applications: 15 applications were determined as we submitted and 4 were not, one of which we supported but was refused.
 Suffice it to say there is usually agreement between the Forum's submissions and the final determination.
-Although less so of late.
-Dual Occupancy DAs For one reason or another it has not been possible to provide a detailed breakdown on these.
+Dual Occupancy DAs TTI 10 applications were determined two of which we supported but were refused and two to which we objected but were approved.
 There remains a fundamental difference of opinion between the community and Council on these for two reasons: They seem to accept that side-by-side dual occupancies are not intrusive into a street of detached houses, and they continue policies which result in denser development going to remoter locations.